Saks Fifth Avenue is officially bankrupt And now the financial fallout will affect many brands and designers.

 @meganastri Truly a shoppers dream every major label has a section La Rinascente #larinascente #italyshopping #shoppinginitaly #milan #milano #milanshopping #italy #eurosummer #italytravel #luxury #luxuryshopping sonido original - sin nombre

-Beyond the apparent crisis at Saks, it is hard not to wonder whether there is still a future for department stores.
-For years now, luxury has been going through a phase of structural slowdown, with a growing distance between brands and the aspirational audience.
-At the same time, VICs (very important clients) — the ones who truly drive revenues — are increasingly shifting their purchasing habits toward flagship stores and direct channels.
+At the root of Saks' apparent crisis, one can only wonder if there is still a future for department stores.
+For years now, luxury has been going through a phase of structural slowdown, with a growing distance between brands and the aspirational public.
+At the same time, the VIC (very important clients), those who really drive revenues, are increasingly shifting their purchasing habits toward flagship stores and direct channels.

-For this very reason, the role of the department store as an intermediary loses centrality and risks being reduced to a logistical platform, often squeezed between ever-thinner margins and increasingly autonomous brands.
-It is no coincidence that La Rinascente has repositioned itself as a destination for ultra high-end tourism - just look at the average customer at its Duomo location in Milan.
-A strategy that works economically, but that has gradually distanced the department store from its original role as a cultural catalyst for the country’s fashion scene.
+Precisely for this reason, the role of the department store as a mediator loses centrality and risks being reduced to a logistical platform, often squeezed between ever-thinner margins and increasingly autonomous brands.
+Not surprisingly, La Rinascente has repositioned itself as a destination for ultra high-end tourism—just look at the average customer of the one in Duomo in Milan.
+An effective strategy on the economic level, which, however, has progressively distanced the department store from its original role as a cultural catalyst for the country's fashion.

-And if maisons speak directly to their clients, invest in their own spaces, and cultivate one-to-one relationships, the department store struggles to carve out a role that is anything but ephemeral.
-Cases like Saks show just how fragile this balance has become: when cultural value fades, economic value quickly begins to suffer as well.
+And if the Maisons speak directly to their clients, invest in their own spaces, and cultivate one-to-one relationships, the department store struggles to carve out a role that is not ephemeral.
+Cases like that of Saks show how fragile this balance has become: when cultural value fades, economic value also quickly begins to suffer.

 Takeaways